-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information Er nissi ons fr om de eve lopme ents and build dings will aim to achieve zero emissions to air.
-The use of carbonbased combustion plant e.g. gas boilers, CHP, and emergency diesel generators shall no longer be considered a default option for developments.
+A Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information Er nissio ons fr om ı de eve lopme nts and build dings There is a requirement that new developments will aim to achieve zero emissions to air.
+The use of carbon-based combustion plant e.g. gas boilers, CHP, and emergency diesel generators shall no longer be considered a default option for developments.
 Where appropriate, we will add planning conditions related to zero emission to air technologies to developments.
-Enforcing CHP and biomass air quality policies.
-Reducing emissions from carbon neutral by 2030.
+2030.
 This project is working in conjunction with this target.
-Number of sites for which planning condition for Air quality assessments submitted to planning department must reference the councils 2030 Annual Mean Air Quality Targets and WHO based Air Quality guideline values for the air pollutants NO 2 , PM {2.5} and PM 10 Mitigation shall be required at homes, schools, workplaces or other development if there are exceedances of the councils 2030 Air Quality Targets for NO 2 , PM {2.5} and PM 10 and where current and future predicted pollutant concentrations are within 5% of these limits.
+Number of sites for which NOx and PM emission Standards planning condition for CHP (NOx-25 mg/Nm -3 (at 5% O 2), Gas boilers, (NOx-30 mg/kWh) and emergency diesel generators Air quality assessments submitted to planning department must reference the councils 2030 Annual Mean Air Quality Targets and WHO based Air Quality guideline values for the air pollutants NO 2 , PM {2.5} and PM 10 Mitigation shall be required at homes, schools, workplaces or other development if there are exceedances of the councils 2030 Air Quality Targets for NO 2 , PM {2.5} and PM 10 and where current and future predicted pollutant concentrations are within 5% of these Enforcing CHP and biomass air quality policies.
+Reducing recommended NOx (95 mg/Nm -3 (at 15% O 2) and connections within homes and

-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopme ents and build dings plants and switching over to the use of heat pumps and the development of clean heat networks.
-Zero emissions alternatives to carbon- Electric Induction Cooking Hobs and Secondary mains power supply are recommended council shall as part of the planning and development control process shall encourage the use for all major and minor development (including change of use, renovation/refurbishment/extension applications) in the borough of: • Zero Emission ASHP, Heat Battery based back-up generators must be considered.
-For carbon-based back-up generators, we would expect a valid justification on why a secondary main electricity supply is not feasible.
-Boilers, and Electric Boilers for the supply of space heating and hot water Zero Emission Electric induction cooking hobs instead of gas cooking hobs.
-Waste Water Heat Recovery Systems (WWHRS), within homes and commercial organisations improves overall energy efficiency.
-Expectation that major developments with frontage adjacent to the River Thames will investigate the Zero local Emission technologies such as Air Source Heat Pumps (ASHP), Ground Source Heat Pumps, Heat Battery Boilers, Electric Boilers and Zero Emission secondary mains supply
+Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information , Er nissi ons fr om de eve lopme ents and build dings emissions from combustion-based plants and switching over to the use of hear pumps and the development of clean heat networks.
+Zero emissions alternatives to carbon- based back-up generators must be considered.
+For carbon-based back-up generators, we would expect a valid justification on why a secondary main electricity supply or Uninterruptible Power Supply (UPS) is not feasible.
+Particulate (PM) (0.015 g/kWh.
+Number of sites for which planning conditions for ASHP, GSHP, Electric Boilers, Electric Induction Cooking Hobs and Secondary mains power supply/ Uninterruptable Power Supply (UPS) are recommended adequate levels of indoor air quality the council shall as part of the planning and development control process shall encourage the use for all major and minor development (including change of use, renovation/refurbishment/extension applications) in the borough of: • Zero Emission ASHP, Heat Battery Boilers, and Electric Boilers for the supply of space heating and hot water • Zero Emission Electric induction cooking hobs instead of gas cooking hobs. • Waste Water Heat Recovery Systems (WWHRS), within homes and commercial organisations improves overall energy efficiency.
+Zero local Emission technologies such as Air Source Heat Pumps (ASHP),